 - Health Check activity that helps you to see how well your group is doing.

-- A guide to developing a core group once you Transition up and running.
+- A guide to developing a core group once your Transition initiative is up and running.

 - Training courses you can attend online or in person.